Eskuero/nino/README.md

 <https://developer.android.com/studio/command-line/adb>

 ### Retrying
-The script will save a list of the failed projects in the previous interation in the .retry-projects of the working folder.
-It also will report to you a list of which specific task failed at the end of the run.
-This is so you can retry building after maybe figuring out any issues.
+The script will save a list of what failed for each project of the previous interation in a .last-syncall file at the working folder.
+This is so you can retry building after figuring what caused the issues.
-To do so:
 ```
-syncall.py --build=/path/to/key.jks --retry=y
+syncall.py --retry=y
 ```
-The --retry command does not need any value, but requires the keystore to be set with the --build command because otherwise the .apk would not be signed.
+Retrying is more of a mode rather than an option, any other command line arguments passed alongside will be ignored and the configuration file won't be parsed.

 ### Forcing
 Sometimes you may want to rebuild certain apps even if no upstream changes are received (offline project, no internet connection, just testing local changes...).
 You can do so by passing a list of comma joined project names (their folder name) alongside the --force argument:
 ```
-syncall.py --build=/path/to/key.jks --force=Signal-Android,Tusky,SomeOtherProject
+syncall.py --build=/path/to/key.jks,keyalias --force=Signal-Android,Tusky,SomeOtherProject
 ```
-Requires the keystore to be set with the --build command because otherwise the .apk would not be signed.

 ### Preserving local changes
 If you wish to preserve local changes tracked but not staged for commit you can use the --preserve flag, that commands the script to generate a diff of the current changes and to attempt on restoring it later.
-This is very useful to hold onto minor changes like gradle version bumps to fix compilation issues without having to reapply them on every update.
+This is very useful to hold onto minor customizations you may want to apply to the app:
-Per example:
 ```
-syncall --build=/path/to/key.jks --preserve=y
+syncall --build=/path/to/key.jks,keyalias --preserve=y
 ```
 Would attempt to build all projects with changes preserving local changes made to them